 Fibre-optic internet transfer data in the form of light signals through cables made of thin glass or plastic fibres.
 Superior in reliability, the fibre internet has data travelling at a faster pace as compared to DSL and cable internet services.
 Fibre internet’s price and pace makes it one of the best internet types for all sorts of use.
 It is disappointing that it’s not readily available everywhere.

-Fibre internet vs. cable internet.
+Fibre/Fiber internet vs. cable internet.

 Does fiber internet require a special modem?